PaulMFleming/nasa_data_visualization/README.md

     * the graphs work as they were intended to eg.... clicking Russia in the pie-chart will only show Russian Missions in the table below

 ### Deployment
-* The site is deployed on
+* The site is currently deployed on Render: https://nasa-data-visualization.onrender.com/

 ------------------------------